-11.2 SPECIAL ASSIGNMENT PAY
+11.3.
+SPECIAL ASSIGNMENT PAY

-A. POLICE OFFICERS
+A. SPECIAL ASSIGNMENTS

 The Chief of Police has final discretion to determine who shall receive a special assignment.
 Employees assigned to the following special assignments listed below shall receive, in addition to their regular compensation, premium pay at the rate indicated.
 However, in no case may an employee receive more than one (1) special assignment premium.
+The special assignment premium pay shall end when the applicable assignment ends.

-The parties agree that this is special compensation and shall be reported as such to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571(a)(4).
+The parties agree that special compensation shall be reported to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571(a)(4).

 - 1. Detective Seven and one-half percent (7.5%) - 2.
 Motorcycle/Traffic Officer Seven and one-half percent (7.5%) - 3.
-School Resource Officer Five percent (5%) - 4.
-Field Training Officer Five percent (5%) - 5.
-Canine Officer Five percent (5%)
+School Resource Officer Five percent (5%)